Skyrail Rainforest Cableway

 Once the Joey is six months old and looks more like its mother it will then come out and explore the world by riding around on the mother Koalas back.
 It will live on the mother's milk and some tastings here and there from the mother's pap which is a teat in her pouch that the baby drinks from to build up the gut with the necessary microbes to digest eucalypt leaves.

-So if you are coming to Australia or you are an Australian that has never cuddled one of our nations iconic animals then head on down to the Cairns Tropical Zoo and have your photograph taken cuddling these cute animals.
+So if you are coming to Australia or you are an Australian that has never cuddled one of our nations iconic animals then head on down to Hartley's Crocodile Adventures and have your photograph taken cuddling these cute animals.